rpietro/planout_edx/planout_edx.md

 The LMS contains a number of methods that allows for learners to enroll in courses, interact with content made available through the CMS.
 LMS also allows course staff to extract learner data from each course.

-The majority of the components in the Open edX platform are based on the Django framework.
-However, content is rendered using the Mako library, allowing for better flexibility and performance.
+The majority of the components in the Open edX platform are based on the Django framework, and the content is rendered using the Mako library, allowing for better flexibility and performance.
+Além de python, do lado do servidor também utiliza-se Java, Ruby, Ruby on Rails, NodeJs.
+Do lado cliente, obviamente, o conteúdo é renderizado utilizando-se HTML, JavaScript, CSS e SASS.

 #### Original PlanOut